Rose534/pizzas/README.md

 To run the rails server run, `rails s or rails server`

+This backend is already deployed, use this link to access it via the server `https://pizza-shop-tiwq.onrender.com/restaurants`

 Once you run the rails server, enter this in your respective browser to see the json `http://localhost:3000`

 This is what the associations table look like for the code